See who are the wife and two children killed in Russian bombing near Kiev | Ukraine and Russia

 “We are devastated to say that yesterday our dear colleague and friend Tatiana Perebeinis…was killed along with her two children by Russian mortar artillery,” the company said.

-“The family was trying to evacuate from Irpin – a small town near Kiev that had run out of water, electricity and heating,” the statement said.
+“The family was trying to flee Irpin – a small town near Kiev that was left without water, electricity and heating,” the statement said.

 “For us, it is crucial not to let Tania and her daughters Alise and Nikita remain just statistics.
 Their family was the victim of unprovoked fire against civilians, which under any law is a crime against humanity.
 The Russian army is criminal and must be detained”, says the company.